What happens if it rains on my wedding day?

 It is also a wise idea to purchase several big umbrellas.
 Your photographer might have a preference for colour, but generally white umbrellas are the best option so they don’t distract from the photos.
 White is also a good option for helping the photographer to bounce a flash off them should be need a little help in the lighting department!

 Be careful what colour or printing is on the underside of the umbrellas: you don’t want lovely wedding photos with someone’s corporate logo emblazoned across them all!

-Is rain and wet weather all bad?!
+Is rain and wet weather bad in wedding photos?!